 Criteria: Admission to regular graduate status ordinarily requires possession of a bachelor’s degree, a GPA of at least 3.0, one or more courses in undergraduate statistics and/or college algebra, and three letters of recommendation.
-The Graduate Record Examination is also required and international applicants must also submit their score on the Test of English as a Foreign Language (TOEFL).
+International applicants must also submit their score on the Test of English as a Foreign Language (TOEFL).
 Admission is highly competitive with approximately six to eight students who enroll each year from the available pool of applicants.
 Each application receives careful attention and is judged in terms of the full set of criteria.

 A limited number of graduate course units taken elsewhere may be considered for transfer into the graduate program.
 These units are transferred on a course-by-course basis.

 Submit the following to USC Graduate Admissions online application:

 - Online University of Southern California application form plus a $90 application fee.
 There are several ways to qualify for an application fee waiver (e.g., documented financial hardship, McNair Scholars).
 Fee waivers can take up to 5 business days to process, so please be sure to apply well in advance of the application deadline.
 You can find detailed eligibility categories and instructions here.